Modified Work Week Guidelines

 Employees are entitled to two 15 minute paid relief periods (coffee breaks) for each full shift worked.
 One relief period must be taken part way through the first one-half of the work period and the other part way through the second one-half.
 The collective agreement allows supervisors and employees to make mutually agreeable arrangements for taking relief periods, but such arrangements cannot result in a shorter work day or longer meal break on a regular basis.

 These are some common issues faced by employees and supervisors of employees on modified work weeks.
-If you have any questions regarding the above or other modified work week issues, please contact your HR Advisor.
+If you have any questions regarding the above or other modified work week issues, please contact your HR Business Partner.